Get Email Updates

 There is a $10,000 deductible (or the amount paid by the health insurance if higher).
 When insured, reasonable and customary eligible expenses count toward meeting deductible in full.
 Even those eligible expenses paid for by the basic health insurance policy, as well as those paid out of own pocket, count toward the deductible.

-TRS or TIAA-CREF retirees should complete the Catastrophic Major Medical Insurance Plan Application for Retired Members and return to Marsh Affinity Group Services along with the Pension Deduction Authorization.
+TRS or TIAA-CREF retirees should complete the Catastrophe Major Medical Insurance Plan Application for Retired Members and return to Marsh Affinity Group Services along with the Pension Deduction Authorization.

 Coverage will be effective following receipt and acceptance of the written application and applicable premium payment.
 Applicants must meet medical conditions of insurability.